Changissnz/nu_merchant_principal/README.md

 factors for self-generation.
-Apply alterations to them, according to the heedance of a reference containing directions, to gauge the host's reactions when the circumstances that generate their pride are changes.
+Apply alterations to them, according to the heedance of a reference containing directions, to gauge the host's reactions when the circumstances that generate their pride are changed.
 This is clearly more easier said or written than done.
 Testing of this kind does have to be somewhat questionable, this being proved through any accurate surveying of opinion.
 More penetrative